Rommanowski/snake-game-with-sdl/README.md

 ## Compilation

-compile the program using the command in 'compile.txt' " . compile.txt" in linux terminal
+compile the program using the command in 'compile.txt'.
+You can type ". compile.txt" in linux terminal.

 ## How to Play